-Teachers and administrators actively monitor and enforce student dress code.
-Teachers will send students unable to correct a dress code violation in the classroom to the Dean of Students' Office where staff will loan the student school attire or call their parent to bring the proper attire to campus.
+Teachers and administrators actively monitor and enforce the student dress code.
+Teachers will send students unable to correct a dress code violation in the classroom to the Dean of Students' Office.
+The Dean of Students' Office, when possible, will loan the student proper school attire or call their parent to bring the proper attire to campus.
 Students not returning "loaner" items in the specified time frame will be subject to disciplinary action.
 In addition, if a student does not comply with the dress code, the student will face the following consequences, unless the Dean of Students determines otherwise:

-- 1st offense Correction and Parent Notification - 2nd offense Correction and Parent Notification - 3rd offense Correction, Parent Notification Lunch Detention - 4th offense Correction, Parent Notification and After School Detention - 5th offense and beyond Correction, Parent Notification and three-hour Saturday detention, may lead to suspension and/or behavior contract.
+- 1st offense Warning and Parent Notification - 2nd offense Warning and Parent Notification - 3rd offense Parent Notification Lunch Detention - 4th offense Parent Notification and After School Detention - 5th offense and beyond Parent Notification and three-hour Saturday detention, may lead to suspension and/or behavior contract.